XZ3R5T/Active-Directory-Cheatsheet/README.md

 ## ⚠️ Disclaimer:
 This repository is intended for educational and ethical penetration testing purposes only.
-Any use of the information available in this repository for attacking targets without prior mutual consent is `ILLEGAL!!!`.
+Any use of the information available in this repository for attacking targets without prior mutual consent is `ILLEGAL!`.
 The author(s) is/are not responsible for any misuse of this content.

 ### Assume Variables